oceanprotocol/ocean.py/READMEs/datatokens-flow.md

 Congrats, you've created your first Ocean datatoken! 🐋

-As an alternative for publishing a NFT and a datatoken at once, you can use `create_nft_with_erc20`.
+As an alternative for publishing an NFT and a datatoken at once, you can use `create_nft_with_erc20`.